hexobandit/knowledge-db/kind-cluster.md

 By default, kubectl will attempt to use the default service account in `/var/run/secrets/kubernetes.io/serviceaccount` which might not have needed rights.

-Another fun way to see what you can do:
+#### Another fun way to see what you can do:

     kubectl auth can-i create pods

-Ok, let's hunt for the 'cluster-admin' role 🎅
+## Hunting For Cluster-Admin Role 🎅
+Ok, let's go one step back, exit the container and hunt for the `cluster-admin` role binding to see which objects are binded to that.
+The goal is to find pods with `ServiceAccount` binded to `cluster-admin` role so we could exec into that container and try to abuse that further.

+#### First, filter for cluster-admin Role

     kubectl get clusterrolebindings -o yaml | grep -B 5 -A 5 "name: cluster-admin"

-This will get us:
+#### This will get us:

 ```
     annotations: